-- 9.2.
-We will complete the initial investigation and formal stage of the process within 43 working days of the allegation being made to you.
-We will hear any appeal within 21 working days of you making the appeal. - 9.3.
-Timescales may need to be extended if the case being considered is complex.
-You will be kept informed of any delays to the process throughout.
+- 9.1.
+We appreciate that being accused of misconduct can be stressful, we are therefore committed to ensuring that the Disciplinary process can be completed as quickly as possible, whilst also ensuring that we conduct a thorough investigation. - 9.2.
+We will complete the initial investigation and formal stage of the process within43 working days of the allegation being made to you.
+We will hear any appealwithin 21 working days of you making the appeal. - 9.3.
+Timescales may need to be extended if the case being considered is complex.You will be kept informed of any delays to the process throughout.